g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

 ### Setting up test data

-The first thing I want to do is to set up the database with some tables and testdata.
+The first thing I want to do is to set up the database with some tables and test data.
 As mentioned earlier, I'll use Flyway to do that.
 Flyway works by executing versioned SQL files from certain location.
-First of all, we'll have to configure how to connect to the database.
+First, we'll have to configure how to connect to the database.
 To do this, we open the **application.yml** file within **src/main/resources**, and change the existing datasource configuration to this:

 ```yaml
 datasources: